titoBouzout/kompiler/readme.md

 # kompiler

-A compiler for svelte code.
+A compiler for solid code.
 Work in progress.

 ## Installation